-LASIK is the most common vision corrective procedure to date.
+LASIK is the most common vision correction procedure to date.
 It is whereby a thin corneal flap is created and lifted.
-A precision laser is then used to reshape the deeper cornea based on patient’s eyeglasses prescription.
-For individuals that are considering laser corrective procedure then below are some dispelled myths of LASIK.
+A precision laser is then used to reshape the deeper cornea based on the patient’s eyeglasses prescription.
+For individuals that are considering laser corrective procedures then below are some dispelled myths about LASIK.

 #1: Eye surgeons don’t take advantage of the benefits of LASIK.